 "Oh please, please let us go!" the girls called, rushing up to their eldest sister and tugging on her skirts.

-"Nothing out of place has happened yet, so we can go, but don't start expecting this to happen every night.
-You do need to sleep, you know.
+"Nothing out of place has happened yet, so yes, we can go, but don't start expecting this to happen every night.
+You do need to sleep, you know," Addie said.

 "Thank you!"
 Dezzy whispered as she hugged her sister.

 As she thought of spending another night in the pavilion, her heart gave a strange flutter, and she didn't know what to think of it.
 She couldn't help but think that it had something to do with Salazar.

 Bea peeked out their bedroom door before quickly closing and locking it, and running to Dezzy's bed, which was already pushed away from the wall.

 "It's all right.
 No one's there, let's go!"

 The girls squealed in excitement and practically ran down the spindly, spiral staircase.
 The silver forest was as breathtaking as ever, and as the sparkling bridge and pavilion came into sight, Dezzy's spirits soared.
 Tonight she was dressed in a deep purple gown with layers upon layers of lacy skirts.
 She received her usual bow from Salazar, and felt her cheeks heat up as he pressed his lips to the back of her gloved hand.
 As she moved past him and further into the pavilion, she saw a cluster of fans sitting in the center of it.
 The fan dance!
 She loved the playfulness of this dance in particular, and remember how she and her mother had collapsed in fits of giggles when she had been learning it.